8 Wonderful things to do in Zadar, Croatia

 The best part though, Zadar Old Town is the perfect size to discover in just a few days, while it also makes a great base to uncover the nearby Plitvice National Park on an exhilarating day trip.

-And though Zadar is often overshadowed by the grandeur of Split and Dubrovnik, I believe that Zadar is a town in its own right, clearly worthy of your visit.
+Though Zadar is often overshadowed by the grandeur of Split and Dubrovnik, I believe that Zadar is a town in its own right, clearly worthy of your visit.

 So here’s my take on the best things to do in Zadar – plus travel essentials and tips on where to stay, how to get there, as well as an insight on a unique, local summer hotspot.